Toshiaki Toyoda: 2009–2017: Return to filmmaking

 After his arrest and trial in 2005, Toyoda laid low for a while.
-He didn't resume directing until 2009 with his fifth feature film The Blood of Rebirth (蘇りの血).
+He did not resume directing until 2009 with his fifth feature film The Blood of Rebirth (蘇りの血).
 Toyoda shared in a 2012 interview that his alienation from society even went so far that he moved to a cabin in the forest where he came up with the outline of Monsters Club (モンスターズクラブ), his second feature after the arrest.
 The film is heavily inspired by the life of American terrorist Ted Kaczynski and explores a man's (Eita Nagayama) isolation, political thoughts (written down in a manifesto) and finally his supernatural encounter with a spiritual entity in the woods.

 2012 saw the release of I'm Flash!.
 The movie centers on a Japanese new religion leader (Tatsuya Fujiwara) who gets into hot water and withdraws to a remote island with his bodyguard played by Ryuhei Matsuda.
 The film has been described as a meditation on survivor's guilt.
 While the film has been read as a critique of new religious movements, Toyoda later said in an interview that "faith has provided [him] with plentiful of insight regarding questions of [death]."

 The Planetist (プラネティスト) is a 2018 documentary on the Ogasawara Islands and marks Toyoda's first documentary film since 2001's Unchain.
 It is the result of a year-spanning stay at the islands, a UNESCO World Heritage Site.
 It features Noritsugu Miyagawa, known as "Tarzan of the Sea", among a group of friends that Toyoda invited to join him on the islands.
 The documentary takes the form of segments dedicated to each member of the group while highlighting the setting in a naturalistic manner.
 The documentary's observational style has been compared to that of Kazuhiro Soda.

 2018 also saw the release of The Miracle of Crybaby Shottan (泣き虫しょったんの奇跡), a movie following the life of Shōji Segawa, a professional shogi player.
 Toyoda reported feeling a strong connection to Segawa upon reading his autobiography, released in 2006 under the same name as the eventual movie adaptation.
 The film features Takako Matsu, Satoshi Tsumabuki, Kiyohiko Shibukawa and Jun Kunimura along with Ryuhei Matsuda playing the lead role, making this the fourth such collaboration of him and Toyoda.